 • Over 13,000 children live in rental units and 72% of those children are ALICE.

-Download the ALICE in Focus: Children Report for Maryland
+Download the Slideshow on ALICE in Focus: Children in Frederick County

 Local ALICE Partners